How do you hold your camera?

-Well, tripod may not be available to everybody at all the time.
+Well, a tripod may not be available to everybody at all the time.
 But you will always have bipod with yourself i.e. your body.
-Using your hands, arms and legs in proper way will help you keeping your camera sturdy.
+Using your hands, arms and legs in the proper way will help you keep your camera sturdy.

-Followings are some of the tips for holding camera in proper ways:
+Followings are some of the tips for holding a camera in proper ways:

 1. Use both hands